 - Proactive risk management is activities (behaviors, controls, etc.) designed to prevent a Risk Event (when a hazard “expresses” itself) from happening; and

 - Reactive risk management is activities (behaviors, controls, etc.) designed to mitigate the severity and likelihood of potential damages after a Risk Event has occurred.

 The takeaway here is that proactive and reactive risk management definitions are simply models to help us understand risk management activities.
-While definitions are useful in aviation SMS discussions, we can often analyze them to death without receiving additional benefit.
+While definitions are useful in aviation SMS discussions, we can often analyze them to death without receiving additional benefits.

-The Problem with Understanding Root Cause Analysis As Only Reactive
+The Problem With Understanding Root Cause Analysis as Only Reactive

 Root cause analysis is often considered reactive because it is usually performed in response to safety incidents.
 However, there’s no reason to place this limitation on the root cause analysis process.
 Root cause analysis can be used:

 - In potential safety incidents; and